saqibomer/Demo/README.md

 ## 5.0 Comments

 In order to improve app I have following suggestions
 * Search api is searching in real time but due to network requests it is not fast enough.
-I recommend using [link to meiliseach!](http://meilisearch.com).
+I recommend using [MeiliSearch](http://meilisearch.com).
 It is open source and provides a good user experience.
 * App should provide multi language
 * SwiftUI is not mature enough to use in a production environment at the moment but app should be converted to SwiftUI to take leverage of `Combine` framework.